Phlogistique/karaoke_utils/README.rst

         resulting file is quite big.
 It worked at some point but now it doesn't.

-        The name is because it was intended to be used as a drop-in replacement from mplayer-toyunda by providing a wrapper that compiled Toyunda files to ASS before launching a vanilla mplayer.
+        The name is because it was intended to be usable as a drop-in replacement from mplayer-toyunda by providing a wrapper that compiled Toyunda files to ASS before launching a vanilla mplayer.
 The main goal was proving that using ASS for the needs adressed by the Toyunda is completely feasible.
 I think the "lol" was intended as sarcasm with regards to the "not invented here" syndrome and the general arrogance of the Epitanime staff in the recent years.

-hardsub.rb
-compile.rb
-upload.rb
+hardsub.rb compile.rb upload.rb
         Nothing really useful.
         Those scripts are just hacky proto-makefiles I used to upload a lot of hardsubbed karaoke videos to Youtube.
 Then Youtube deleted my account.
         They depend on mplayer-toyunda-lol that for some reason doesn't work anymore.

-missing.rb
-utils.rb
+missing.rb utils.rb
         Useless, why are those even here.